nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 *******************
 The library offers two APIs, :c:func:`nrf_cloud_sensor_data_send` and :c:func:`nrf_cloud_sensor_data_stream` (lowest QoS), for sending sensor data to the cloud.

-To view sensor data on nRF Connect for Cloud, the device must first inform the cloud what types of sensor data to display.
+To view sensor data on nRF Cloud, the device must first inform the cloud what types of sensor data to display.
 The device passes this information by writing a ``ui`` field, containing an array of sensor types, into the ``serviceInfo`` field in the device's shadow.
 :c:func:`nrf_cloud_service_info_json_encode` can be used to generate the proper JSON data to enable FOTA.
 Additionally, :c:func:`nrf_cloud_shadow_device_status_update` can be used to generate the JSON data and perform the shadow update.